EstimatedEst. Read Time: 16 minutes

 Why the pronated forearm?

-One of the main functions of the biceps is to supinate the forearm, so we can take away some of its influence by pronating the forearm.
+One of the main functions of the bicep muscle fibers is to supinate the forearm, so we can take away some of its influence by pronating the forearm.
 This will emphasize activation of the brachialis.

 Also, research has shown that there’s a rate dependency on how fast you move through the concentric curl portion of the lift.
 When we go slower, the brachialis has more activation.